johndgiese/dotvim/README.md

 # This is just a starting point...

+I love vim because it is fast, lightweight, customizable, works in the commandline, and is mostly OS independent.
+Also, because it is open source and widely used, I don't have to worry that it will stop being supported (this is not the case for commercial IDEs).
+Finally, if I want to use a new programming language, chances are high there will be vim plugins for it before most IDEs support it.

-I love vim because it is FAST, lightweight, powerful, works in the commandline, and is mostly OS independent.
-That being said, some of the default settings are no good, and there is a lot of missing functionality.
-I have developed a set of customizations to vim that fix these problems and will allow you to sync your vim customizations across the major operating systems.
+There are downsides to vim too.
+It is not easy to learn.
+Keeping your configuration up to date takes effort, which you may prefer to spend working.
+Also, some of the default settings are no good, and there is a lot of missing functionality.
+This repository contains my vim customizations.
+It will also allow you to sync your vim customizations across the major operating systems.

 Everyone has their own tastes, and will probably want to customize their setup further, so my vimrc is just a starting point.
 I hope that you will be able to fork my repository and customize your own from there!
 By using my vimrc as a starting place, you will save yourself a good deal of unnecessary frustration and more quickly be able to harness the full power of vim.

-Please let me know if you get stuck in the install process (make a github issue) and I will try to help out.
+Please let me know if you get stuck in the install process (make a GitHub issue) and I will try to help out.

 # Installation

-### 1. Download the repository and run install script
+## 1. Download the repository and run install script

 REQUIREMENT 1: We assume that you have bash and curl installed and on the $PATH, and that you want your vimfiles installed in your $HOME folder.
 If either of these isn't the case, then I suggest opening up the install.sh script and trying to duplicate the commands by hand (it isn't complicated at all).